istio/istio.io/content/en/docs/ambient/architecture/data-plane/index.md

 Note that in the case of a request to a `Service`, if the service *has* a waypoint, the request will be sent to its waypoint to apply L7 policies to the traffic.
 Similarly, in the case of a request to a `Pod` IP, if the pod *has* a waypoint, the request will be sent to its waypoint to apply L7 policies to the traffic.
 Since it is possible to vary the labels associated with pods in a `Deployment` it is technically possible for some pods to use a waypoint while others do not.
-Users are generally recommended to avoid this advanced use-case.
+Users are generally recommended to avoid this advanced use case.

 ### Inbound